ChallaYogeswar/agentforge/kaggle.md

 ---

-## 📊 WHAT YOU'LL SEE
+## 📊 WHAT YOU'LL SEE IN THE NOTEBOOK

 The notebook demonstrates:

-### 3 Functional Agents
+### 3 Fully Working Agents

-- Prompt Optimizer - Refines prompts using best practices
+1. Prompt Optimizer - Refines prompts using best practices
-- Career Architect - Rewrites resumes using STAR framework
+2. Content Optimizer - Rewrites resumes, emails, marketing copy
-- Email Prioritizer - Ranks emails by urgency and importance
+3. Email Prioritizer - Ranks emails by urgency and importance

 ### 5 Key AI Agent Concepts